boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ![Configured widget](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/configured-widget.png)

-Click the `Settings` option to change the required summary type from the available summary types shown in the Settings.
+Click the `Settings` option to change the necessary summary type from the available summary types shown in the Settings.

 ![Pie Chart settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/piechart-settings.png)

 You can filter the data displayed in the Pie Chart by using the `Filter` option.
-For more details, refer to the[filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Widget filters](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/widget-filters.png)

 You can format the data displayed in the Pie Chart by using the `Format` option.
-For more details, refer to the[measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Measure format](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/measure-format.png)